Grandchester, Queensland: History

-The name Grandchester derives from the old English name for bigge (Grand) and camp (Chester), which was the initial name of the locality, and suggested by the wife of the Governor of the day when the railway opened.

 Grandchester Post Office opened on 1 January 1866 after the arrival of the railway and closed in 1978.

-Grandchester Provisional School opened in November 1870 in a tent borrowed from the Queensland Government. which closed after one month in December 1870.
+Grandchester Provisional School opened in November 1870 in a tent borrowed from the Queensland Government, but which closed after one month in December 1870.

 Granchester State School opened on 29 January 1878.

+Our Lady of the Most Holy Rosary Roman Catholic Church was officially opened in November 1894 by Archbishop Robert Dunne.
+The timber church was 45 by 25 ft with the wall 12 ft high.
+It was designed by Ipswich architect Henry E. Wyman and was built by James Madden at a cost of £130 on the site of the former Jockey Club Hotel at 7-9 George Street (27.66103°S 152.46505°E).
+By 1912, the church had become known as St Peter's.
+It was closed and sold in 2022.

 Hidden Vale Provisional School opened on 10 July 1916.
 On 1 September 1919, it became Hidden Vale State School.
 It closed on 15 February 1943.
 It was at 779-799 Hiddenvale Road (27.7138°S 152.4707°E).

 On Sunday 18 July 1937, St Anne's Anglican Church was officially dedicated by Archdeacon H.W.H.
 Stevenson.

 Grandchester Sawmills is one of the last known surviving steam-powered flat-belt sawmills in Australia.
 The engine powering it was manufactured in 1908, and the mill has been in operation from 1945.
 It was destroyed by a fire, sometime in the early hours of 6 May 2007.
 Work on the long process of restoring the mill to its former glory started almost immediately in the days following the fire.
 The mill is operating once again with work still continuing on the restoration.
 This will ensure that this important piece of history is preserved for the generations that follow.